Skip to main content

 Why hire a Northwest Boise / Collister specialist for deck construction

-Outdoor kitchen utility coordination
+Outdoor kitchen utility coordination with Intermountain Gas and City of Boise water

-Integrated lighting design
+Integrated low-voltage LED lighting design and Lutron landscape integration

-Code-compliant guard rail and stair detailing
+Code-compliant guard rail and stair detailing for City of Boise inspections

 Licensed Idaho RCE #6681702, $2M general liability, full workers' comp